 Independent review of the provision of CAMHS

 Dr. Maskey’s report outlined severe deficits in the care given to many young people attending the service in South Kerry.
-46 children were found to have suffered significant harm and a further 181 had been exposed to the risk of significant harm due to unreliable diagnoses, inappropriate prescriptions, poor monitoring of treatment and potential adverse effects.
+46 children were found to have suffered significant harm, and a further 181 had been exposed to the risk of substantial damage due to unreliable diagnoses, inappropriate prescriptions, poor monitoring of treatment and potential adverse effects.

-Dr. Finnerty expressed concerns regarding the risk to safety and wellbeing of children receiving mental health services, the management of that risk and the lack of clinical governance.
+Dr. Finnerty expressed concerns regarding the risk to the safety and well-being of children receiving mental health services, the management of that risk and the lack of clinical governance.
 Many of the interim report findings compare directly with the awful experiences of children and families, as highlighted in the Maskey Report in South Kerry.
-The State needs to urgently fund the same resources that were made available in the South Kerry review.
+The State needs to urgently fund the same resources available in the South Kerry review.
 The damage being done to many children today, as we speak, may be irreversible.

 Final Report

 The review looked at a sample of 10% of files opened by CAMHS since January 2021.
-The report highlighted a catalogue of serious issues within CAMHS.
-There was a serious lack of governance in some areas.
-There were also failures to manage risk.
+The report highlighted a catalogue of severe issues within CAMHS.
+There was a severe lack of governance in some areas, and there were also failures to manage risk.
 Most CAMHS teams are seriously understaffed, some below 50% of what is required.

-There are also huge variations in the number of children on waiting lists as well as the length of waiting lists in each Clinical Health Area (CHO).
-Young people consulted ats part of the review found the current position distressing and highlighted that services could only be accessed in a crisis.
+There are also considerable variations in the number of children on waiting lists and the length of waiting lists in each Clinical Health Area (CHO).
+Young people consulted as part of the review found the current position distressing and highlighted that services could only be accessed in a crisis.

-Only one paragraph of the 145 page report dealt with the mismanagement and failings in the prescription and monitoring of anti-psychotic medications.
-He was critical of the HSE’s conclusion that no harm had been done to any young people in circumstances where there had been no monitoring of antipsychotic medication in some teams in accordance with international standards.
+Only one paragraph of the 145-page report dealt with the mismanagement and failings in the prescription and monitoring of antipsychotic medications.
+He was critical of the HSE’s conclusion that no harm had been done to any young people in circumstances where antipsychotic medication had not been monitored in some teams in accordance with international standards.

 Furthermore, one CAMHS team had 140 “lost” cases.
-That the HSE could say that the litany of failures by CAMHS services nationwide had not caused any harm was unacceptable.
-He also criticised the recommendation of the Inspector of Mental Health Services that CAMHS be regulated by the Mental Health Commission stating that this was totally inappropriate.
+It was unacceptable that the HSE could say that the litany of failures by CAMHS services nationwide had not caused any harm.
+He also criticised the Inspector of Mental Health Services’ recommendation that the Mental Health Commission regulate CAMHS, stating that this was inappropriate.

 Prescription and management of medication